FabioAranzulla/FabioAranzulla/README.md

 ### Hi there 👋, Fabio Aranzulla
 #### Junior developer
 I'm Fabio from Milan Italy!
-I'm currently learning Front-End and Back-End languages and I hope to become a web developer!
+I'm currently learning Front-End and Back-End languages and I hope to become a Web Developer!
+I like hard work and helping for team success.
+I have a strong passion for learning and implementing new web technologies.

 Skills: HTML / CSS / SASS / JAVASCRIPT / TYPESCRIPT / GITHUB / BOOTSTRAP / REACT / NODE.JS